Onelvis/study-notes/Software design life cycle/DevOps/IaC.md

 `terraform console` --> Open terraform console (Remeber to run `terraform init` before this)

 `terraform plan` --> Get a terraform plan
+#TODO
+- `-target `

 `terraform apply` --> Run a terraform plan

+`terraform state list` --> List all the terraform resources you have within a terraform state.

 This is a shortcut for:
 `terraform plan -out file; terraform apply file; rm file`